sortofsleepy/webgpu-samples/README.md

 You need a browser with a WebGPU implmentation available.
 At the time of this writing the best is either the [Safari Technology Preview](https://developer.apple.com/safari/download/) or
 [Chrome canary](https://www.google.com/chrome/canary/)

+That being said, these samples will probably only work with Chrome Canary as the implementation between Chrome and Safari is a little different.

 After you download
 * In Chrome Canary you can find the setting behind chrome://flags
-* Currently only works in Canary

-Notes
+Notes on differeneces between Chrome / Safari - and other random stuff.
 ===
-* In safari, context string is just "gpu"
+* In Safari, context string is just "gpu"
-* In safari "setSubData" on GPUBuffer is not defined, looks like you might need to run the map functions based on this Safari snippit.
+* In Safari "setSubData" on GPUBuffer is not defined, looks like you might need to run the map functions based on this Safari snippit.
 ```javascript

 // from Hello triangle sample here